“You don’t know much about this area, do you?”

 “How much do we owe you?”
 Aaron asked, pulling out his coin purse.

 The color drained from the server’s face.
-She slowly backed away, making a pushing motion towards Aaron’s money as if she’d will it back into his pocket.
+She slowly backed away, making a pushing motion towards Aaron’s money like she was trying to will it back into his pocket.

 “No… no, please.
 It’s on the house!
 P-please, just hurry up and be on your way… I mean… if you don’t m-mind…”